Skip to content

 Otherwise, the ID.7's cabin is decently comfortable and spacious, if a bit dark without the optional sunroof that can turn opaque at the press of a button.
 Volkswagen's made a song and dance about the front two seats, which are an all-new design for the German brand, and include massage and heating functions as standard on all models.
 The seats themselves feel nice and soft while still being supportive enough, and you can choose your massage pattern and intensity using the rather brilliant 15-inch touchscreen infotainment system.

 This new infotainment system is logically laid out and powered by a fast processor, so you're never left waiting for it to respond to your prods and pokes.
-You can add customised shortcuts to the top of the screen – useful for being able to turn off the mandatory speed-limit warning bong in two prods of the display.
+You can add custom shortcuts to the top of the screen and the home screen – useful for being able to turn off the mandatory speed-limit warning bong in two quick prods of the display.

 Wireless Apple CarPlay and Android Auto are also included, and there's a standard-fit wireless phone charging pad in the centre console.
-Our only real complaint about the infotainment system is that the voice assistant (called IDA), triggers very easily during normal conversation with your passengers.
+Our only real complaint about the infotainment system is that the voice assistant (called IDA), triggers very easily during normal conversation with your passengers – and doesn’t always have the answers, despite ChatGPT integration.
 A few choice Anglo Saxon phrases will send it scurrying back into its digital den.

 VW ID.7 infotainment